thanoskaravangelis/pko_forecasting/README.md

 - **Preprocessing:** Cleanse and prepare the data for modeling, handling missing values, and addressing outliers.

-- **Model Development:** Implement various time series forecasting techniques such as machine learning algorithms like LSTM and XGBoost.
+- **Model Development:** Implement various time series forecasting techniques such as machine learning algorithms like GRU and LSTM.

 - **Evaluation:** Assess the accuracy of your models using appropriate evaluation metrics, ensuring the reliability of your predictions.